nodejs/node/deps/npm/README.md

 Data published to the npm registry is not part of npm itself, and is the sole property of the publisher.
-While every effort is made to ensure accountability, there is absolutely no guarantee, warrantee, or assertion expressed or implied as to the quality, fitness for a specific purpose, or lack of malice in any given npm package.
+While every effort is made to ensure accountability, there is absolutely no guarantee, warranty, or assertion expressed or implied as to the quality, fitness for a specific purpose, or lack of malice in any given npm package.